 - Anyone who is outside in the wind and rain can get swimmer's ear.

 - Farmers can experience the problem often being exposed to the elements for a long time.

-Otitis externa, the clinical term for swimmer's ear, is an inflammation of the canal joining the eardrum to the external ear.
-Moisture in the ear canal causes the problem.
-"Water and different kinds of bacteria get trapped in the ear canal.
-The ear canal gets red and sore and swells up from the irritation," Fick says.
+Swimmer's ear is the inflammation of the canal joining the eardrum to the external ear.
+Moisture – water and different kinds of bacteria – get trapped in the ear canal.
+The ear canal gets red and sore and swells up from the irritation.

-A homemade cure, however, can be mixed from a solution of half rubbing alcohol and half vinegar.
-The alcohol combines with water in the ear and then evaporates, effectively removing the water, while the acidity of the vinegar keeps bacteria from growing.
+A homemade cure can be mixed from a solution of half rubbing alcohol and half vinegar.
+The alcohol combines with water in the ear and then evaporates, removing the water, while the acidity of the vinegar keeps bacteria from growing.
 Apply a couple of drops of solution in each ear.
-This is a good home treatment for people with repeat infections."
+This home remedy is recommended for those with repeat infections.

 University of Iowa Hospitals and Clinics